aquaices/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*
+## Part A. Plan
+Setting: The interaction happens in the deep sea.
+The circumstance is a scientific exploration of the a certain area of the sea in the midnight.
+Players: A group of divers(about 5 people) is directly involved in the interaction.
+Also, there is a captain, some sailors and a commander of the whole event on the ship.
+Activity: The ship is parked in the area that the group would like to explore.
+Then, the diver get into the water by the instruction of the commander.
+They dive deeper in a few hours.
+At the destination depth, they adjust the brightness of their searchlight and observe the environment of the deep sea.
+Goal:
+Diver: explore the deep sea
+Commander: give specific instruction of all divers
+Captain&Sailor: control the ship

+## Part B. Act out the Interaction

+## Part C. Prototype the device

+## Part D. Wizard the device

+## Part E. Costume the device

+## Part F. Record